DearMind-Google-SC/DearMind-BE/README.md

 - PM & Backend: Minseon Kang (강민선)

-- AI, Frontend, and Design: See full team credits in the project presentation
+- AI, Frontend, and Design: See full team credits in the project deck.

 ---